ClarenceJ002/clarencej002.github.io/source/_posts/Use-VSCode-as-your-TortoiseSVN-diff-tool.md

 ---
-title: Use VSCode as your TortoiseSVN diff tool
+title: Use Visual Studio Code as your TortoiseSVN diff tool
 date: 2016-10-17 16:48:36
 tags:
 - Visual Studio Code